Next Dates available for booking:

 - How to prepare for an interpreting assignment

-MODULE 2 – Community interpreting settings, specific challenges and terminology
+MODULE 2 – Public service interpreting settings, specific challenges and terminology

-In this module, you will learn about different situations you may face as a community interpreter, the challenges of such situations and how to deal with them.
+In this module, you will learn about different situations you may face as a public service interpreter, the challenges of such situations and how to deal with them.
 We will also work with specific terminology and vocabulary.

 - Interpreting in healthcare settings, including